tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Cellular and molecular waypoints along the path of T cell exhaustion
 # Characterization of Thyroid Disorders in Patients Receiving Immune Checkpoint Inhibition Therapy
  - thyroid disorders are a common irAE following ICI
+# Clonal exhaustion as a mechanism to protect against severe immunopathology and death from an overwhelming CD8 T cell response
+ - possible evolutionary reason for T cell exhaustion
 # Coregultion of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - coexpression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells